hackforla/website/CONTRIBUTING.md

 ##### **ii.
 Setting up SSH Keys for Windows**

 1. You have to set up SSH keys in order to contribute to github remotely.
 First check if you have any keys set up already.
+Open Git Bash and run:

 ```bash
 ls -al ~/.ssh